newtondotcom/CoffreTonDoc/README.md

 # CoffreTonDoc 🔐

-CoffreTonDoc is a online vault which inludes MFA auth and files encryption.
+CoffreTonDoc is a online vault which includes client-side files encryption and connexion with etherum account.

 ## TODO LIST